Summer 2020 – April 2021

 JEFFREY GIBSON, PAUL RAMÍREZJONAS, XAVIERA SIMMONSON VIEW SUMMER 2020 – MARCH 2021

 Part I of the MONUMENTS NOW exhibition features three distinct visions for monuments by acclaimed artists Jeffrey Gibson, Paul Ramírez Jonas, and Xaviera Simmons.

 Artist Jeffrey Gibson—a recipient of a 2019 MacArthur Foundation “Genius Grant”—will present a monument to inclusion and diversity: Because Once You Enter My House, It Becomes Our House.
 Drawing from Indigenous Mississippian culture, architecture, activist graphic traditions, and queer performative strategies, the large-scale public sculpture projects a future vision of the world that embraces complexities within collective identity.

-Rendering of Because Once You Enter My House, It Becomes Our House, 2020.
-Courtesy of the artist; Sikkema Jenkins & Co., New York; Kavi Gupta, Chicago; Roberts Projects, Los Angeles.
+Jeffrey Gibson, Because Once You Enter My House, It Becomes Our House, 2020.
+Courtesy of the artist; Sikkema Jenkins & Co., New York; Kavi Gupta, Chicago; Roberts Projects, Los Angeles; Image by Scott Lynch.

 Paul Ramírez Jonas imagines his Eternal Flame monument as a communal grill.
 The form honors the role of cuisine and cooking in cultural cohesion and expression among immigrant communities and identities.
 Eternal Flame is designed to invite dialogue and exchange.